gonstr/rig/README.md

   breakout
     Converts build.yaml or k8s.yaml to Jenkinsfile or Kubernetes manifest files respectivly and writes them to the specified output path.
+Output template can be specified as an optional third argument.
+Valid templates
+    are:

+    k8s.yaml:
+      Kustomize (default) - converts k8s.yaml to kustomize yaml files.
+      Go-template - converts k8s.yaml to go-template yaml files.

+    build.yaml
+      Jenkinsfile - converts build.yaml to Jenkinsfile.

 Examples
   $ infra-cli init